LalithShiyam/QIMP-tools/PANDA/Readme.md

 # Examples

-Sample images on the axial and coronal views: in the left side the low dose PET image, in the middle the output of the 3D GAN and on the right side the high dose PET image
+Sample images from the axial and coronal views: in the left side the low dose PET image, in the middle the output of the 3D GAN and on the right side the high dose PET image

 ![Low dose](Images/low_dose_axial.gif)![GAN](Images/gan_axial.gif)![High dose](Images/high_dose_axial.gif)
 *******************************************************************************